The 12CO Gas Structures of Protoplanetary Disks in the Upper Scorpius Region: Discussion

-Additionally, we checked the presence of a correlation between $T_{b,10}$ and $R_{90\%}$, and found a positive correlation $T_{b,10} = (70\pm12) + (0.2\pm0.1)\> R_{90\%}$ at a $3\sigma$ confidence level, and a Pearson coefficient $r=0.4$.
-This hints towards a dependence of the CO brightness temperature on disk size, possibly reflecting underlying variations in disk mass and offering an alternative explanation in which the $T_{b,10}-L_*$ correlation reflects the correlation between the stellar luminosity and the stellar mass, in turn correlated to the disk mass.
+Additionally, we checked the presence of a correlation between $T_{b,10}$ and $R_{90\%}$ and found a positive correlation of $T_{b,10} = (70\pm12) + (0.2\pm0.1)\> R_{90\%}$ at a $3\sigma$ confidence level, and a Pearson coefficient of $r=0.4$.
+This hints toward a dependence of the CO brightness temperature on disk size, possibly reflecting underlying variations in disk mass and offering an alternative explanation in which the $T_{b,10}-L_*$ correlation reflects the correlation between the stellar luminosity and the stellar mass, which is in turn correlated to the disk mass.
 However, we found no empirical evidence in the literature for the presence of a correlation between gas disk size and gas disk mass.
-Pending a more detailed investigation on a larger sample that can disentangle between the two explanations, in the following we will proceed with the former since it provides a physical reason for the correlation we report.
+Pending a more detailed investigation on a larger sample that can disentangle the two explanations, in the following we proceed with the former since it provides a physical reason for the correlation we report.